 Palo Alto is centrally located in the Bay Area -- allowing for quick and easy access to all the diversity this region has to offer!
 Residents live in a variety of communities in the Bay Area.
 Most live in the communities directly surrounding LPCH, including Palo Alto, Menlo Park, Mountain View, and Redwood City.
-(Rents tend to be less expensive in Redwood City and Mountain View than Menlo Park and Palo Alto).
+(Rents tend to be less expensive in Redwood City and Mountain View than Menlo Park and Palo Alto, and both Redwood City and Mountain View have rent control which helps control costs for subsequent years’ rents).
 Some residents commute from as far south as San Jose and as far north as San Francisco.

 1. Do not limit yourself to the immediate campus area